raxden/android-mvp/README.md

 }
 ```

-**2. Create your presenter interface that cointains the presenter behaviour**
+**2. Create your presenter interface that cointains the presenter behaviour.**

  ```java
 public interface IMainFragmentPresenter {